w3f/General-Grants-Program/grants/speculative/nsure_network.md

 * **FTE:**  2
 * **Costs:** $5,000

-Milestone 1 will implement our mvp on polkadot network.
-Mvp will support capital mining, trading and staking functions which is the same function with ethereum.
-For details:
+Milestone 1 will implement our mvp as a substrate module.
+We will implement capital mining to let users deposit the test tokens, and get the returned rewards(test Nsure token).
-* capital mining: support capital mining of certain stable coins(e.g. USDT).
-70% of total newly minted supply will be distributed proportionally to mining. (certain parameters may change at launch)
-* trading: Insurance purchase & quote supply.
-MCR will be locked accordingly when a policy is sold.
-Transactions will be locked in the capital pool.
-When a policy is purchased the policy holder will also be rewarded 30% of total newly minted supply.
+* We will implement staking functions which perform staking and price handling for insurance.
+* We will define the interfaces with a complete set of functions (deposit, withdraw, doWithdraw, getReward, stake, withdrawStaking, doWithdrawStaking etc).
+* We will publish the code in our public GitHub repository.
+* The code will have proper unit-test coverage to ensure functionality and robustness.
+* We will provide both inline documentation of the code and a basic tutorial that explains how a user can (for example) spin up one of our Substrate nodes.
+Once the node is up, it will be possible to send test transactions that will show how the new functionality works.
-* Staking: Staking rules will be supported to accelerate capital mining.
+* Documentation will be delivered according to the Web3 Milestone Deliverables Guidelines.

 ### Milestone 2 — beta release: Capital Mining; Cover purchasing; Leveraged Staking; Claim payment